Leap second handling in SUSE Linux products

 For SUSE Linux products which are under general support, this package is updated whenever significant changes occur, such as changes in daylight saving time start or end dates, and the introduction of leap seconds.

-For SUSE Linux products which are under extended support, customers entitled to extended support can open a service request with Novell Technical Services to request updates of this package when needed.
+For SUSE Linux products which are under extended support, customers entitled to extended support can open a service request with SUSE Technical Services to request updates of this package when needed.

 For systems whose time keeping needs are demanding enough that leap seconds are of interest, best practices are: